Sudha Cars Museum: Exhibits

 All the exhibits of the museum accompany a plaque giving information of the make of the car, the time it took to manufacture and the maximum speed it can attain.
 The museum also has the smallest double decker bus in the world which can accommodate 10 people.
 Twelve different motor cycles in small size are on display of which the smallest is 33 cm in height and can be driven at the speed of 30 km/h.

 Yadav stated that some of the cars are created keeping special occasions in mind.
 For Women's Day, he designed a car shaped like a handbag and stiletto that was powered by a 6cc engine.
 For Bal Diwas (Children's Day), he designed cars based on a pen, pencil and sharpener.
 A condom shaped car was unveiled to commemorate World AIDS Day.

 The homemade cars cost around ₹85,000–₹150,000 (£1,000–£1,800) for manufacturing; but are not for sale.
 The cars are often brought out of the museum for road shows where people can see them being driven.

+Also on display are modified cars.
+These include a three wheeled auto converted into a van and a Maruti van converted into a single boogie tram.
+The display also includes a variety of Tandem bicycles, supporting up to 6 riders.
+Several motorcycles with modified side cars are also on display.
+These include shoe and commode shaped side cars.